OwenDa/portfolio-3/README.md

 - Allowing the user to view previous records in a formatted table within the terminal.
 - Allowing the user to delete the last record shown within the table; for example, where a test is erroneously carried out twice.

-To explore these features with sample data, see [Sample Datasets](#sample-datasets) below.
+To explore these features with sample data, see "Sample Datasets" in [Testing](#testing).

 ## Tech Stack